Should New Hampshire build new tolls?

 The House Public Works and Highways Committee addressed three bills related to tolls in 2012:

 HB 1369 would authorize the installation of an open road tolling plaza in the vicinity of Exit 10.
-This bill was referred for study.
+This bill was referred for study and may make a return in 2014.

 HB 1257 would have eliminated all tolls in the town of Merrimack.
 This bill was deemed inexpedient to legislate.

 HB 1192 would provide discounts for E-Z Pass users and eliminate charges for drivers who uses the tolls more than 16 times.
-This bill was referred for interim study.
+This bill was referred for interim study and will be revisited in 2014.